birdsarah/wp-recent-revisions/ReadMe.txt

 **v1.2**
 * Update diff links to be WordPress v3.6+ compatible
-* Add a warning if revisions not enabled
+* Add a warning if revisions are not enabled

 **v1.1.1**